Dopeeee/Datamining2020/Decision Tree Python/README.md

 ## Data Preprocessing

-According the requirements of this course, we remove all the records containing '?' .
-Also, we remove the attribute "native-country".
+According the requirements of the project, we have preprocessed the dataset in the following steps:
+- remove all the records containing '?'
+- remove the attribute "native-country"
+- for the labels, we convert '>50K' to 1, while '<=50K' to -1
+- rounding-off column `fnlwgt` and column `capital gain` to simplify these contiunous data

 ### What's More: